cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 <br />
 </details>

+**Exercise**

-Exercise: Add mirrors to your cluster.
+Add mirrors to your cluster.
 If your cluster already has mirrors, delete the cluster and recreate one without mirrors (removing mirror segments is not supported).

 ## 8. CBDB's fault tolerance and segment recovery